-We’ve explored the relationship between gold and oil and gold and interest rates.
-But how about gold and inflation?
-In the current economic environment, understanding how the two are tied together is critical.
+We’ve explored the relationships between gold and oil and gold and interest rates.
+But what about the relationship between gold and inflation?
+In the current economic environment, understanding how the two are tied together may be critical.

 How Are Inflation and Gold Related?

-It might seem logical that when inflation goes up, the price of gold would automatically go up, too.
+It might seem logical to assume that when inflation goes up, the price of gold automatically goes up, too.
 But it doesn’t quite work that way.
 There’s no direct correlation between inflation and the price of gold.
 In fact, gold can act as a hedge against inflation.
 That’s one of the best ways to make sense of the relationship between gold and inflation.

-Inflation happens when a jump occurs in the overall price of goods and services such as housing, food, fuel, transportation, and clothing.
-But gold helps serve as a shield against the weakened buying power of paper money that arises from a broad increase in the price of goods and services.
-This is why it’s common to hear gold referred to as a hedge against inflation.
+Inflation happens when a jump occurs in the overall prices of goods and services—such as housing, food, fuel, transportation, and clothing—and is often measured by the Consumer Price Index (CPI).
+Physical gold can help serve as a shield against the weakened purchasing power of paper money that arises from a broad increase in the prices of goods and services.
+This is why gold is commonly referred to as a hedge against inflation.

 How Does Inflation Affect Gold?

-There is a correlation between inflation and gold—gold can be lifted by high inflation.
+Inflation—the rate at which the general level of prices for goods and services is rising—tends to have a positive effect on the price of gold.
 Gold prices might go up when asset holders flock to the precious metal and thus drive up demand amid fears of inflation going up.
-Yet inflation and gold don’t move in a lockstep fashion, although you might see the inflation rate and the price of gold rise or fall at the same time.
+But while you might see the inflation rate and the price of gold rise or fall at the same time, inflation and gold don’t move in a lockstep fashion.